logo

 Dear J,

 You just ended a six-month relationship because the two of you spent most of your time arguing about everything from what movie to see to what was said during your last argument.
-You both made an effort to coexist more peacefully, but, in the end, you just couldn't get along.
-After the first month, you had an idea that the two of you were like oil and water, but you stuck it out because you're not too keen on being single.
+You both tried to coexist more peacefully, but ultimately you couldn't get along.
+After the first month, you had an idea that the two of you were like oil and water, but you stuck it out because you didn’t want to be single.

 So, is it possible to grow old without any regrets, you ask?
-Considering that to do so would mean never considering different outcomes or wishing you could change your past decisions, the answer is likely no. People of all ages experience regrets and continue to have them throughout their life.
-Young people, in particular, can become angry when they are faced with regret, and while that anger can be used to focus on future improvement, it can still be a distressing feeling.
+Considering that to do so would mean never pondering different outcomes or wishing you could change your past decisions, the answer is likely, no. People of all ages experience regrets and continue to have them throughout their life.

 However, there’s good news: while younger people are often more heavily impacted by regrets and can feel as if their lives have been ruined, older people generally look back on their lives with a more positive regard.
-As you grow older, your expectations for yourself and your life tend to change, which as a result often leads you to feel more satisfied with the actions that you have taken up until that point.
-Although much of how you handle these situations is likely habitual (and perhaps based on what you’ve seen growing up), it’s possible to develop a balanced way of thinking about past life events with a little support from friends, family, or a licensed mental health professional.
-In this case, time really can heal!
+As you grow older, your expectations for yourself and your life tend to change.
+This may lead you to feel more satisfied with the actions that you’ve taken up until that point.
+Although much of how you handle these situations is likely habitual (and perhaps based on what you’ve seen growing up), it’s possible to develop a balanced way of thinking about past life events.
+With a little support from friends, family, or a licensed mental health professional, you may be able to put regrets behind you sooner than you think.
+If nothing else, in this case, maybe time really can heal all!

 Signature